Animated, Articles, Movie Reviews

 Sometimes that "liberality" is hard to understand: the Veggie version has Daniel (played by Larry Cucumber) interpreting Darius' dream when the Bible tells us it was Nebuchadnezzar.
 Why this change?

 Other times the alteration might be understandable, though no less problematic.
 The Veggie version has jealous wisemen (played by green onions) plot Daniel's doom via a song and dance number – they trick Darius into signing a decree that forbids bowing to anyone other than the king.
 Daniel breaks this new law by praying to God, and is thrown into the lions’ den.
-Afterwards, when he emerges unscathed, the wise men run away.
+Afterward, when he emerges unscathed, the wise men run away.
 In reality, these wise men were thrown into the den, and “before they reached the floor of the den the lions overpowered them and crushed their bones” (Dan 6:24).
 Not only are the wise men punished in this horrible fashion, even their wives and children were consumed by the lions.
 In a cartoon intended for kids it might seem sensible to make this G-rated substitution for what would otherwise be an R-rated event.
 But that the real events would be unsuitable for a children's cartoon isn't a reason to recast reality in a "nicer" light – it's a reason not to make a cartoon about that reality.

-This isn't the only time VeggieTales has felt free to insert a “nicer” endings to a biblical tale.
+This isn't the only time VeggieTales has felt free to insert “nicer” endings to a biblical tale.
 In Esther, the Girl Who Became Queen Haman plots against the Jews but instead of trying to kill them he attempts to banish them to the "Island of Perpetual Tickling."

 Are nicer endings really such a problem?

 Well, just consider how many Christians would be shocked to read an Old Testament passage in which God demands the slaughter of women and children.
-In a quest to embrace the God of love many Christians prefer to forget that He also demands justice and in fact can be wrathful as well.
+In a quest to embrace the God of love, many Christians prefer to forget that He also demands justice and in fact can be wrathful as well.
 By inserting these “nicer” ending VeggieTales actually hide the true character of God from children.
 And since children are likely to view these videos repeatedly, and read the corresponding Bible passages infrequently, that is real damage being done.

 Even when the Veggie version is fairly faithful – as happens in Dave and the Giant Pickle – it's still going to be comical – here we have a cute David, played by Junior Asparagus.
 How often is cute and comical going to be a good match for the tone of the biblical text?